By: Ber Leary on February 13th, 2023

 How to calculate employee turnover rate

-Your turnover rate is the number of employee separations by the average number of employees over a defined period, expressed as a percentage.
+Your turnover rate is the number of employee separations by the average number of employees over a defined period of time, expressed as a percentage.

 You can work it out using three figures: